billkendrick/firefighter/levels/README.md

  * Broken crates can be destroyed, if you *do* have the ax
  * Regular left/right (horizontal) and up/down (vertical) pipes will
    be broken if you *do* have the ax
+ * Pipes can be broken, if you have the ax
  * Valves can be opened/closed by pushing into them
  * Workers escape if they are adjacent to the firefighter when player pushes into a door or exit sign block